 Cannabis as an Anesthetic in Chinese Medicine

-In around the third century AD, a famous Chinese physician named Hua Tuo was pioneering new surgical techniques and anesthesia.
-He created a formula called Ma Fei San which was used as an anesthetic during his cutting-edge procedures.
+Approximately around the third century AD, a famous Chinese physician named Hua Tuo was pioneering new surgical techniques and anesthesia.
+He created a formula called Ma Fei San, which was used as an anesthetic during his cutting-edge procedures.
 The name Ma Fei San shares one of its characters with the Chinese name for cannabis, Ma.
-This fact has led many scholars of Chinese medicine to speculate that cannabis was a primary ingredient in this preparation.
-However, following Hua Tuo’s death, the original formula was lost, meaning that there is no real evidence to support this.
+This fact has led many scholars of Chinese medicine to speculate that marijuana was a primary ingredient in this preparation.
+However, following Hua Tuo’s death, the original formula was lost, so there is no real evidence to support this.

 Around the sixth century AD, the Additional Records of Famous Physicians was added to the original Divine Farmer’s Materia Medica.
-In this text, the author Tao Hongjing adds to the original description of cannabis, stating that it can be used to “break accumulations, relieve impediment and disperse pus.”
+In this text, the author Tao Hongjing adds to the original description of cannabis.
+Hongjing states that cannabis can be used to “break accumulations, relieve impediment, and disperse pus.”

 In Chinese medicine, impediment syndrome is also known as bi syndrome.
 This name is given to conditions characterized by chronic pain and stiffness, for example, arthritis.
-The idea of using cannabis as a treatment for bi syndrome is supported by modern research on the anti-inflammatory effects of cannabinoids.
+Using cannabis as a treatment for bi syndrome is supported by modern research on the anti-inflammatory effects of cannabinoids.

-At around the same time, another famous Chinese physician, Sun Simiao (581–683 AD) also noted cannabis as an effective treatment for pain.
+Around that time, another famous Chinese physician, Sun Simiao (581–683 AD) suggested cannabis use to treat pain.
 He recommended crushing the leaves to extract their juice as a treatment for severe pain due to bone fractures.

-Another record of cannabis in the treatment of pain comes from Su Song’s Illustrated Classic of Materia Medica, printed in 1070 AD.
-This text recommends cannabis seed wine for the treatment of pain, stating that “by ten servings the suffering will be alleviated; its effect cannot be surpassed.”
+Another record of cannabis in the treatment of pain comes from Su Song’s Illustrated Classic of Materia Medica.
+This book was printed in 1070 AD.
+Su Song recommends cannabis seed wine for the treatment of pain.
+He states that “by ten servings the suffering will be alleviated; (and that) its effect cannot be surpassed.”

 Cannabis for Mental Illness in Chinese Medicine

-The psychoactive properties of marijuana were recognized as early as the first century, and throughout history, there have been several mentions of it being used to treat mental illness.
-The earliest of these is in Sun Simiao’s Formulas worth a Thousand Gold, written during the seventh century.
-Here he recommends cannabis for “wind-withdrawal” a category of mental illness in Chinese medicine with symptoms such as depression and the desire to be alone.
+The psychoactive properties of marijuana were recognized as early as the first century.
+Throughout history, there have been several mentions of marijuana being used to treat mental illness.
+The earliest of these is in Sun Simiao’s Formulas Worth a Thousand Gold, written during the seventh century.
+Here he recommends cannabis for “wind-withdrawal.”
+Wind-withdrawal was a category of mental illness in Chinese medicine characterized by depression and a desire to be alone.

 Cannabis for Seizures in Chinese Medicine

-Li Shizhen’s 16th-century Compendium of Materia Medica and Lu Zhang’s 17th-century Reaching the Source of Materia Medica both report that cannabis can be used to treat “wind” diseases.
+Two other texts report that cannabis can be used to treat “wind” diseases.
+These are Li Shizhen’s 16th-century Compendium of Materia Medica and Lu Zhang’s 17th-century Reaching the Source of Materia Medica

 Cannabis in Modern Day Chinese Medicine

-Although hemp grows wild across many parts of the country and is farmed for its fibers, other strains of marijuana are now illegal in China.
-The only part of the plant currently used as a traditional medicine is the seeds, known as Huo Ma Ren.
+Hemp continues to be grown across many parts of the country and is farmed for its fibers.
+However, other strains of marijuana are now illegal in China.
+The only part of the plant currently used in traditional medicine is the seeds, known as Huo Ma Ren.
 These are crushed and boiled, with the resulting liquid being drunk as a treatment for constipation.

-Although many of the traditional uses of cannabis in Chinese medicine have now been put aside, the rest of the world is slowly beginning to catch up.
-More and more people are starting to accept the medicinal use of cannabis and its derivatives, and there is now an ever-growing body of evidence for its use in the treatment of a wide range of conditions.
+Many of the traditional uses of cannabis in Chinese medicine have now been put aside.
+However, more and more people are starting to accept the medicinal use of cannabis and its derivatives.
+There is an ever-growing body of evidence for its potential to help with a wide range of conditions.

 Chinese Medicine and the Endocannabinoid System

 In ancient China, physicians were completely unaware of the endocannabinoid system.
 However, the idea of maintaining harmony within the body and mind is central to Chinese medicine.
-The delicate balance between yin and yang, cold and warmth, rest and activity and so on, is considered crucial for good health.
+The delicate balance between yin and yang, cold and warmth, rest and activity, etc., is considered crucial for good health.

-The ultimate aim of any Chinese medicine is to promote self-healing by restoring homeostasis, and this idea is not too different from the function of the endocannabinoid system.
-In fact, studies now suggest that one of the ways acupuncture works is through none other than the endocannabinoid system itself!
+The ultimate aim of any Chinese medicine is to promote self-healing by restoring homeostasis.
+This idea is not too different from the function of the endocannabinoid system.
+Some studies now suggest that one of the ways acupuncture works is through none other than the endocannabinoid system itself!

 Final Thoughts on How Cannabis is Used in Traditional Chinese Medicine.

-Cannabis is a plant which has been used as a medicine for thousands of years.
-Its indications are wide and varied, including CBD for pain relief, anesthesia, and treatment of mental illness, seizures and spasms.
+Cannabis is a plant that has been used as a medicine for thousands of years.
+Its uses are wide and varied, including CBD for pain relief, anesthesia, and treatment of mental illness, seizures, and spasms.

-In modern-day China, its use as a traditional medicine is currently limited to the seeds which have a laxative effect.
-However, medical marijuana and CBD products are now becoming popular across the globe, with a wealth of research emerging which supports their beneficial effects.
+In modern-day China, its use in traditional medicine is currently limited to the seeds which have a laxative effect.
+However, medical marijuana and CBD products are becoming increasingly popular across the globe.
+There is a wealth of research emerging that appears to support their beneficial effects.